omichde/AttributedText/README.md

 ## Installation

-Embed it as a SwiftPM package: `https://github.com/omichde/AttributedText`
+Embed it as a SwiftPM package: `https://github.com/omichde/AttributedText` - it should work in iOS 13 and above...

 ## License